GiGurra/snail/README.md

 ## Performance Features

 - Efficient batching system for high-throughput scenarios
+- Efficient Fan-In/Fan-Out pattern support
-- Configurable TCP options (NoDelay, buffer sizes)
+- Configurable TCP options (buffer sizes)
+- Configurable for both latency and throughput use cases

+### Experimental features used in testing and benchmarking

 - Memory pooling for reduced GC pressure
 - Support for custom allocators
-- Optimized for both latency and throughput use cases

 ## Main Components